 In the study, researchers examined the effects of 2.5 grams of collagen peptides on 72 women, age 35 and older, against a placebo for three months.
 They found no collagen side effects and the results were significant: The women who took the collagen peptides reported more elasticity, more skin hydration, less roughness and better appearance.

 To prevent osteoporosis or reduced bone loss, older adults are advised to get adequate amounts of calcium and vitamin D, as explained by the Mayo Clinic.
 Collagen may soon be added to that list, as research suggests it may have the benefit of improving bone mineral density.

 For example, in a study of 102 postmenopausal people, half received 5 grams of collagen peptides and half received a placebo, per the January 2018 research in Nutrients.
-After 12 months, researchers saw significantly increased bone mineral density in the lumbar spine and femoral neck in the subjects taking collagen.
+After 12 months, researchers saw significantly increased bone mineral density in the lumbar spine and femoral neck in the people taking collagen.
 The same was not seen in the people taking a placebo.

-"Some studies show collagen can improve joint health and reduce perceived pain and be soothing to the gut as well," registered dietitian Holley Samuel, RD, who counsels athletes on good nutrition practices, says.
+"Some studies show collagen can improve joint health and reduce perceived pain and be soothing to the gut as well," says Holley Samuel, RD, who counsels athletes on good nutrition practices.